tdm00/cfwheels-nested-properties-demo/README.md

 1. How to use database tables that weren't setup to conform to the CFWheels naming conventions
 2. How to properly setup associations between models
 3. How to properly setup nested properties

+# SETUP
+You'll need to complete the following to use this application on your system

+1. Create a datasource named "lis"
+2. Copy the files to a folder named "np" underneath the root of your web root
+3. Run the database migration scripts